Frequently Asked Questions

 Enter into a Deed of Agreement with the Ministry of Business, Innovation and Employment | Immigration New Zealand (INZ)

-Work with INZ and the HOST to coordinate travel logistics prior to arrival
+Work with INZ and HOST to coordinate travel logistics prior to arrival

 Ensure appropriate accommodation is arranged prior to arrival